About me

 The author imaged by Google Street View twice, about 8 years apart.

-Before returning to Ireland, he completed a PhD in Music Theory from Columbia University (2019), where he wrote a dissertation on the early use of digital computers in the analysis of musical scores under the supervision of Joseph Dubiel.
-At Columbia, he designed and taught a course on the critique of “digital music” (2018), and instructed the undergraduate sections in history of Western music for non-musicians (2018) and the fundamentals of music theory (2017).
-Shortly before he began graduate studies in music at Columbia, he graduated from TCD with a B.A.
-(Mod.) in Music and Mathematics (2013).
-For arcane reasons relating to how staff are involved in the governance of universities in the UK and Ireland, this degree is styled M.A.
-(Dubl.) as of 2020.
+He holds a PhD in Music Theory from Columbia University (2019), where he wrote a dissertation on the early use of digital computers in the analysis of musical scores under the supervision of Joseph Dubiel.
+At Columbia, he taught primarily in music and digital humanities.
+He designed and taught a course on the critique of “digital music” (2018), and was instructor of record for undergraduate sections in the core curriculum course on history of Western music for non-musicians (2018) and the fundamentals of music theory (2017).
+Shortly before he began graduate studies in music at Columbia, he graduated from TCD with a joint honours degree (a “two-subject moderatorship”) in Music and Mathematics (2013).1

 Many years ago I came across this quote and it still more or less sums up why I’m interested in what I’m interested in, though since then I have read a lot more in media and communication studies as well as in the history of computing that complicates the story told here: